What is Flutter, who made it, how does it work and what's in its future?

 Flutter offers extraordinary performance for two reasons.
 To begin with is used Dart, compiles natively.
 Second, Flutter has reusable widgets, allowing the developer to re-use those across multiple products, project and platforms.

-These two highlights of Flutter guarantee quick application startup times and fewer performance issues as a rule.10 months ago
+These two highlights of Flutter guarantee quick application startup times and fewer performance issues as a rule.1 year ago